viaacode/saml-theme/README.md

 ```
     'language.get_language_function' => array('\SimpleSAML\Module\meemoo\Controller\MeemooController', 'detectRelayLanguage'),
 ```

 So now we call a STATIC function inside the custom meemoo controller that is copied in step 5.
 This reads the RelayState parameter passed by the platform and switches the current locale to correct language to match it.

 9. Set SSUM_URL environment variable to correct SSUM base url.
 This can be "https://account-qas.hetarchief.be" or "https://account.hetarchief.be" if this is not set the fallback is "https://account-qas.hetarchief.be".
 This will be used as the base url for the ssum server.

 This can be done in the docker environment or you can directly use an apache config directive:

 ```
 SetEnv SSUM_URL "https://account.hetarchief.be"
 ```

+10. Custom logout button in case 403 errors happen.
+    The target platforms need to be put in the config/config.php also like so:
+    'trusted.url.domains' => ['hetarchief-tst.private.cloud.meemoo.be'],

+This allows a custom logout url that works when a login error happened (it allows you to go back to parent platform and try different login method)